climate-cooperative/home-energy-assessment-database/README.md

 ### Product Functions

-The core functionalities of the "Residential Home Energy Database & API" include:
+The core functionalities of the "Home Energy Assessment Database & API" include:

 - **Data Aggregation**: Compiles information from a variety of sources to offer a comprehensive view of factors affecting residential energy use and efficiency.
 - **API Access**: Provides easy access to this aggregated data through a well-documented and user-friendly API, enabling developers and researchers to integrate this data into their own applications and studies.